-Public Survey Data Source: 2014 public proxy statement compensation data from a designated peer group of companies, listed below (the same companies included in the Peer Group).
+2. Public Data Source: 2016 public proxy statement compensation data from a designated peer group of companies, listed below (the same companies included in the Peer Group).

 The names of the companies included in the IOU Survey Data set and the General Industry Survey Data set are listed in Appendix A to this proxy statement.
 Our management and the compensation committee worked together in developing and approving the Peer Group, based in part on data provided by the compensation consultant.
-The companies in the Peer Group and used for our survey and public proxy data included the following:
+The companies in the Peer Group and used for our survey and public proxy data for purposes of establishing 2017 compensation included the following:

-Allete Inc. Northwest Natural Gas Co.
-Southwest Gas Corporation Avista Corp.
-Northwestern Corp UIL Holdings Corporation Black Hills Corporation OGE Energy Corp.
-UNS Energy Corp.
-Cleco Corporation PNM Resources, Inc. Vectren Corporation El Paso Electric Co.
-Portland General Electric Co.
-Westar Energy, Inc. Great Plains Energy Inc. Questar Corporation
+Allete Inc. Great Plains Energy Inc. PNM Resources, Inc. Alliant Energy Corporation Hawaiian Electric Company Portland General Electric Co.
+Avista Corp.
+Northwestern Corporation Questar Corporation Black Hills Corporation OGE Energy Corp.
+Spire Inc. Cleco Corporation ONE Gas Inc. Teco Energy Inc. El Paso Electric Co.
+Pinnacle West Capital Corp.
+Westar Energy, Inc.